professor - business law department

 B.A., Boston College

 Professor Christine O'Brien has a long-standing research interest in employment discrimination and labor law, as well as accountant's liability and issues affecting the accounting profession.
 She has published articles about medical-legal topics including physician-assisted suicide, judicial estoppel in disability cases, international employment issues, and the law affecting fetal protection policies and other forms of gender discrimination in the workplace.
-She has also written articles about legal issues surrounding workplace use of e-mail and the Internet, no-rehire rules, the coverage of partners and shareholders under federal employment discrimination laws, and other legal issues relating to thresholds for coverage under federal antidiscrimination and other statutes; and about employee rights under the National Labor Relations Act.
+She has published articles about legal issues surrounding workplace use of e-mail and the Internet, employer social media policies, no-rehire rules, the coverage of partners and shareholders under federal employment discrimination laws, and other legal issues relating to thresholds for coverage under federal antidiscrimination and other statutes; and about employee rights under the National Labor Relations Act.

 She has taught the following courses: Business Law I, Business Law II, Introduction to Law and Legal Process, Labor Law, Labor and Employment Law, The Law of Business Organizations component of the MBA core, Law and Society, Law II/Business Law, and The Legal Environment of Business.
 She has published articles in the Journal of Legal Studies Education on pedagogical issues relating to integrating computerized research into the undergraduate business curriculum, methods of teaching the Uniform Commercial Code, and changes to the educational requirements for Certified Public Accountants.